Aura Parental Controls Review 2024: Are They Worth It?

 • Safe Gaming.
 Monitors 200+ online games for potentially dangerous language and notifies you if it detects suspicious behavior.

 Aura’s web filtering is basic but effective.
-There are 2 presets in the app: Child mode, which has a lot of default restrictions and is good for smaller children, and Teen mode, which only blocks explicit content, mature content, dating sites, and VPNs by default.
+There are 2 presets in the app: Child mode, which has a lot of default restrictions and is good for smaller children, and Teen mode, which only blocks explicit content, mature content, gambling, dating sites, and VPNs by default.

 However, you have tons of customization options besides the two presets.
 I tried out all 25+ of the website categories you can block.
 I blocked dating apps, shopping sites, online forums, gaming websites, and even some of the top VPNs out there.
 When I tried visiting sites that fall into these content categories, Aura’s parental controls did a very good job at blocking my access to them on my Android test device.